TheLastDigitOfPi/EconoME/ReadMe.md

 - Custom starting screen
 - World time cycle that determines the speed of the game

-For more details on these features and other accomplishments, please see the [Wiki](https://github.com/yourusername/yourprojectname/wiki).
+For more details on these features and other accomplishments, please see the [Wiki](https://github.com/TheLastDigitOfPi/EconoME/wiki).

 ## How to Play
+The game currently has an active demo that you can try out!
+Note that the demo does not include many of the developed features, but will be updated soon!

 1. Download and install the game from [insert link here].
 2. Launch the game and follow the instructions on the main menu to start playing.